hi-primus/optimus/README.md

 ```

 ## Plots
-Besides histograms and frequency plots you also have scatter plots and box plots.
+Besides histograms and frequency plots you also have heat maps and box plots.
 All powered by Apache by pyspark

 ```python
 df = op.load.excel("../examples/data/titanic3.xls")